MisterVaidas/ReadingNotes/102/class-06.md

 # Dynamic web pages with JavaScript

+JavaScript is a powerful programming language that enables the creation of dynamic web pages.
+Dynamic web pages are those that can change and update their content in response to user interactions or other events without requiring a full page reload.

 ### What are variables in JavaScript?

 In JavaScript, variables are used to store data values.
 They act as containers